MichShep/pix2gba/Readme.md

 ## Introduction

-**GBA Image Converter** is a command-line tool designed to convert standard PNG images into GBA (Game Boy Advance)-compatible tile and palette data in C/C++ format.
-It allows developers working on GBA homebrew games or emulation tools to easily generate optimized graphics data, including metatiles and palettes, with optional C header and source files.
+**GBA Image Converter** is a command-line tool designed to convert standard PNG images into GBA (Game Boy Advance)-compatible tile and palette data in C format.
+Allowing developers working on GBA homebrew games or emulation tools to easily generate optimized graphics data, including metatiles and palettes, with optional C header and source files.

 ---